oldu73/doc/docs/aws/amplify/Gen 2/Next.js/App Router Client Components.md

 7. Under *Advanced settings*, navigate to *Build Image* and enter `amplify:al2023`.
 The Amplify Amazon Linux 2023 build image supports Node.js versions 18 and 20 at build time.
 8. Review all of your settings to ensure everything is set up correctly.
 Choose *Save and deploy* to deploy your web app.

+If deployed project isn't password protected as it should be, browse to your app -> hosting -> access control and protect branch with `username` and `password`.

 ### Manage fullstack branch

 The new Amplify console gives you a central place to manage your branches, hosting settings, CI/CD builds, and backend resources.